 But the real reason to study with us …

-- Because we have 60 faculty experts waiting to help you with just as many different areas of expertise.
+- Because we have 60 academic experts waiting to help you with just as many different areas of expertise.

 - Because we will support you with on-going training seminars for your whole PhD programme.

-- Because you will have a great team of faculty advisers and pastoral support staff to make sure you don’t fall behind or become frustrated in your studies.
+- Because you will have a great team of faculty advisers and pastoral support staff to make sure you don’t fall behind with your studies.

-- Because Aberdeen is a great place to live, with beaches, mountains, gardens, and so much more nature than most urban university locations.
+- Because Aberdeen is a great place to live, with beaches, rivers, gardens, and so much more nature than most urban university locations.

 - Because Aberdeen’s international airport is only 15 minutes away, and London, Paris, and Amsterdam are quick jumps from here.